 If you have answered “Yes” to one or more of these questions, you have reason to be concerned.
 The only way to know for sure is to ask the person if they are being or have been abused by their partner – emotionally, physically and/or verbally.

 If your friend/colleague/family member has been physically abused, offer to accompany them.
 Find out if the children have also been hurt, and if so, they should also receive medical attention.
 Ask them if they want to report the assault to the police or RCMP.
 Help them find a safe place to stay.
 The Shelter Safe map can help you to locate a shelter nearby.
-Make sure that they have a safety plan.
+Talk to them about creating a safety plan.

 ENCOURAGE HER TO MAKE HER OWN DECISIONS